 Less Than

-Potentially Significant Less Than
+Potentially Significant Less Than Na

 Significant With Significant No

 Environmental Issues Impact Mitigation Impact Impact

+ii) I as then Circuit iant.
+The City is la antal in a sciencia al faulta

-Less than Significant.
+ii) Less than Significant.
 The City is located in a seismic active area.
 Major regional faults within the surrounding region include the Chatsworth Fault, Mission Hills Fault, Northridge Hills Fault, San Andreas Fault, San Fernando Fault, San Gabriel Fault, Santa Susana Fault, Sierra Madre Fault, Raymond Fault, and Verdugo Fault.
 Future residential development facilitated by the 2013-2021 Housing Element update could expose people and structures to severe ground shaking from a regional earthquake.
 The major cause of structural damage from earthquakes is ground shaking.
 The intensity of ground motion expected at a particular site depends upon the magnitude of the earthquake, the distance to the epicenter and the geology of the area between the epicenter and the property.
 Greater movement can be expected at sites on poorly consolidated material, such as loose alluvium, close proximity to the causative fault, or in response to an event of great magnitude.